 Pruning roses is the best way to keep your shrubs and climbers healthy, and blooming their best.
 In this post, you’ll learn when to do it, and the best tools to use.
 Then I will show you step-by-step exactly how to prune roses.

 Roses are one of the easiest plants to learn how to prune, and you really can’t overdo it.
 Plus it’s very beneficial to the plant.

-Trimming roses triggers healthy new growth, prevents disease, and creates tons and tons of gorgeous blooms.
+Trimming roses triggers healthy new growth, prevents disease, and creates tons of gorgeous blooms.
 If you’ve never done it before, or your roses are looking sad and overgrown, then this is for you.

 Don’t worry.
-When pruning, roses are very forgiving and will recover even if you make mistakes when you’re cutting them back.
+When pruning, roses are very forgiving, and will recover even if you make mistakes when you’re cutting them back.

 Below I’m going to help you break through the fear, and show you exactly when and how to trim a rose bush, step-by-step.

 It’s easy to neglect roses, because they don’t need to be pruned regularly in order to grow and bloom year after year.

 But, if you want to keep them healthy and full of flowers, trimming helps a ton!
 If you never cut them back, over time they will bloom less, and look more scraggly.